Understanding Credit Card Chargebacks and Fraud

-Credit card chargebacks occur when a customer decides to question a charge on their credit card statement with their Credit Card Company or bank.
+Credit card chargebacks occur when a customer has a chargeback dispute and decides to question a charge on their credit card statement with their Credit Card Company or issuing bank.
 While chargebacks happen for a variety of reasons, the most common reason is that a customer no longer wants the service or product sold to them.
-Here we list a few Chargeback Reason Codes to help you better understand why the dispute happened in the first place.
+Here we list a few Chargeback Reason Codes to help you better understand why the chargeback dispute happened in the first place and to assist you with preventing chargebacks before they happen.

 While the chargeback process may seem unfair to business owners, it reassures consumers that they can take a chance on a product they are unsure about.
 If the product doesn’t work for them, they have the power to simply return the product with minimal hassle.
-The burden is put on the banks to figure out whether the chargeback is legitimate or a case of fraud.
+The burden is put on the banks to figure out whether the chargeback reason code is legitimate or a case of fraud.
+Understanding chargebacks and how to help prevent them is detrimental to running your business.

 If a dispute is decided in favor of the business owner, the bank may continue to hold funds for any chargebacks until the matter is officially closed with the bank.